 Exhibitions and experiences

 Admiring legendary cars and discovering stories, personalities, events

-A place to admire legendary cars and special models, tell the story of the most thrilling sporting events and discover the great designers in the form of themed exhibitions: every year, Auto e Moto d’Epoca in Padua organises exhibitions where passion meets with emotion, to create a unique atmosphere that involves all attending visitors.
+A place to admire legendary cars and special models, tell the story of the most thrilling sporting events and discover the great designers in the form of themed exhibitions: every year, the organizers of Auto e Moto d'Epoca in Bologna create themes (or exhibitions) where passion and enthusiasm come together, to create a unique atmosphere that involves all attending visitors.

 The exhibition in Pavilion 3 was put together in collaboration with Aci Storico and it brought together 10 unique models, racing prototypes and record-breaking vehicles with one common denominator: all cars stemmed from Italian ingenuity and passion for cars.
 There was the Bisiluro Tarf made by Piero Taruffi, the Nibbo 2 by Lurani, the D46 that Nuvolari raced on with no steering wheel, and other cars which were transformed into inimitable one-offs by Italian craftsmen after World War 2.

 Genesio Bevilacqua's "Moto dei Miti" collection has inspired even the best experts and enthusiasts and in 2020 it made its glorious debut at Auto e Moto d'Epoca with about 20 exceptional and unique models gathered in the exhibition "The Man who defeated the Giants".
 It is the story of Althea Racing, an independent racing house which managed to keep up with the biggest motorcycling houses, winning 5 World Championships in the Superbike and Superstock categories.
 On show, you will find Checa, Capirossi and Stoner's Ducati, amongst many other vehicles.

 : AN EXCLUSIVE EXHIBITION